Skip to main contentSkip to article

 Walnut Grove’s commute spine is the 200 Street / Highway 1 interchange to the south and Carvolth Exchange (202 Street and 86 Avenue) on the eastern edge.
 Carvolth opened December 1, 2012 alongside the second Port Mann Bridge — 679-stall Park & Ride, 14 bus bays.
 TransLink routes serving Carvolth include the 501 (Surrey Central), 509 (Walnut Grove peak express), 555 (Port Mann Express to Lougheed SkyTrain in ~21 minutes), 562 (Langley Centre via Fort Langley), 595 (Maple Meadows Stn), and 388 (22nd St peak).
 BC Transit Route 66 (Fraser Valley Express) runs Carvolth to Chilliwack.

 By car, downtown Vancouver at peak is typically 60–80 minutes via Highway 1 depending on Port Mann conditions; off-peak is 45–55.
 Surrey Memorial Hospital is roughly 20–30 minutes off-peak; Langley Memorial Hospital is 10–15.
-The Surrey-Langley SkyTrain extension does NOT serve Walnut Grove directly — the closest planned stations along Fraser Highway are several kilometres south.
-Day-to-day commute math here continues to depend on Highway 1 + Carvolth.
+The Surrey-Langley SkyTrain extension does not serve Walnut Grove directly — the closest planned stations along Fraser Highway are several kilometres south.

 Frequently asked questions